kimwalisch/primecount/doc/Hard-Special-Leaves.md

 special leaves * O(z^(1/4)) since counting the number of unsieved elements for a single leaf is O(z^(1/4)).
 However when I measured the average number of count operations per leaf the number was much lower than expected.
-It turns out that batch counting the number of unsieved elements for many consecutive leaves improves the runtime complexity by more than a constant factor.
-My measurements using primecount indicate that the average number of count operations per leaf grows about as fast as the alpha tuning factor which grows like O(log(x)^3).
-For this reason I believe that the improved counting method described above has an average runtime complexity of O(log(x)^3) per leaf.
-If this is true then the runtime complexity of our alternative algorithm would not be worse anymore than the runtime complexity of the original algorithm with the binary indexed tree.
-Unfortunately I have not been able yet to accurately calculate the runtime complexity of this alternative algorithm, see the [Open questions](#Open-questions) for further details.
+It turns out that [batch counting](#alternative-counting-method) the number of unsieved elements for many consecutive leaves improves the runtime complexity by more than a constant factor.
+Unfortunately I have not been able yet to accurately calculate the runtime complexity of this alternative algorithm, see the [open questions](#Open-questions) for further details.
 However when I implemented the above alternative counting method in primecount it completely fixed the severe scaling issue in the computation of the special leaves that had been present in primecount since the very beginning.
 Below 10^20 there are no performance improvements, however above 10^20, the higher you go the more efficient the new method becomes compared to primecount's old implementation.
 At 10^25 the new method is already 2x faster.
 Note that the new method works best with the Deleglise-Rivat [[2]](#References) and Gourdon [[3]](#References) variants of the combinatorial prime counting algorithm as the average distance between consecutive special leaves is relatively large in those algorithms.
 In the Lagarias-Miller-Odlyzko [[1]](#References) algorithm the average distance between consecutive special leaves is much smaller so there the new counting method will not improve performance in practice.

 ## Gradually increase counter distance